cloudevents/spec/discovery.md

 distinct `source` attribute value.
 For this reason, the exact CloudEvents `source` attribute value that might appear in a CloudEvent will not appear in the Discovery API query result.
-Instead, a higher level classifier (`sourceclass`) will be used to represent the abstract notion of the generic event producer of those events - in the example case, the blob storage service itself.
+Instead, a higher level classifier (`service`) will be used to represent the abstract notion of the generic event producer of those events - in the example case, the blob storage service itself.